HUMAN Speakers is still building and shipping speakers

 In general, most woofers (low frequency drivers) are pretty straightforward, they should be reconed to duplicate the original sound and eliminate worn, tired, and deformed parts.
-Some use such oddly dimensioned parts that it is better to just replace the foam (many old Advent speakers come to mind) and keep the original internal parts intact, but in general reconing is better.
+Some use such oddly dimensioned parts that it is better to just replace the foam and keep the original internal parts intact, but in general reconing is better.
 I can rebuild or replace some tweeters and horn drivers but usually I need to see the original unit to determine this.
-This is a non-destructive process and if you have something you want me to look at you should send it in with your address and telephone number for me to contact you with the options.
+This is a non-destructive process and if you have something you want me to look at you should send it in with your address, email, and telephone number for me to contact you with the options.

-This entails stripping the driver down to the original metal chassis (magnet, basket, etc.) and building the driver again, as if from scratch.
+This entails stripping the driver down to the original metal chassis (magnet, basket, etc.) and building it as if it was a new part.
+This is the most common repair required by damaged PA or musical instrument speakers.
 Duplication of the original performance is the goal.
-I can also usually repaired damaged magnet structures as well.
-My assembly materials and workmanship are professional industrial grade, and are the result of years of manufacturing experience.
+I can also usually repair damaged magnet structures as well.
+My assembly materials and workmanship show the result of years of manufacturing experience.
 You can expect a reconed driver to sound like new and give many years of satisfaction.

-Something that can be very worthwhile doing is rejuvenating speakers that have "good" cabinets but never sounded as well as they should.
-By "good" cabinets, I mean ones that are solidly built.
-Often older speakers (say, pre-1975) just weren't capable of the great sound my drivers provide, but they were still manufactured very well, with wood veneered cabinets and very solid jointwork.
-These speakers will tend to still have great nostalgic value to their owners.
+Something that can be very worthwhile doing is rejuvenating speakers that have "good" cabinets but lack the quality of sound that we would demand from a good speaker.
+By "good" cabinets, I mean ones that are solidly built, and usually very attractive.
+Often older speakers (say, pre-1968) just weren't capable of the great sound my drivers provide, but they were still manufactured very well, with wood veneered cabinets and very solid jointwork.
+These speaker cabinets will sometimes still have great nostalgic value to their owners.

 What I do is remove all the old speaker parts, wiring, etc., then I rebuild the speakers with my high quality parts, crossovers and terminal connections, test them thoroughly, and you can enjoy music like never before!
 Even if the holes cut in the front of the box are not convenient, this can still be remedied by attaching an extra layer of MDF to the front with the appropriate holes cut into it.
 A typical project would be to use my PRO 005 woofer and PRO 002 M2 tweeter in a 1.5-2 cubic foot cabinet.
-If not too much cabinet modification is required, this would be about a $300-350 job.
+In this case I would be installing a "kit" of parts that costs $334.00 / pair.
+If not too much cabinet modification is required, labor costs would be in the / to / range.
 If you think your speakers would benefit by this process, please contact me and we can discuss it.